Spring 2025: Montréal cultural guide for families

 Pointe-à-Callière, Montréal Archaeology and History Complex, Old-Montréal

 The Come aboard!
 Pirates or Privateers? permanent exhibition is sure to delight budding sailors (5 to 12 years old) thirsty for knowledge and adventure.
 More of a landlubber?
-With Archaeo Adventure youngsters can follow the steps of an archaeologist and experience a simulated archaeological dig through the construction site, the tent and the laboratory area.
-Still on display: The Heart and Soul of Saint Henri exhibition (until May 11, 2025).
+With Archaeo Adventure youngsters can follow the steps of an archaeologist and experience a simulated archaeological dig through the construction site, the tent and the laboratory area. l Exhibitions on display: Witches – Out of the Shadows (until April 6, 2025) and The Heart and Soul of Saint Henri (until May 11, 2025).
 Free for children aged 4 years and under.

 Château Ramezay – Historic Site and Museum of Montréal, Old Montréal